esphome/esphome-docs/components/sensor/kamstrup_kmp.rst

     - The uart baudrate has to be set to 1200 baud and the stop bits to 2.
       It is recommended to use pins associated with a hardware UART.
       For more information regarding uart configuration, refer to :ref:`UART <uart>`.
     - Only the provided sensors will appear as sensor, and only those are read from the meter.
+    - The custom sensors can be used to receive measurements from the Kampstrup meter, other than the ones provided natively with this component.
+To request extra measurements, use any of the ``custom1`` through ``custom5`` sensors and provide the KMP command.
+This command is a 2 byte integer value.
+For example ``0x003C`` is the command code for heat energy.
     - Keep in mind that the meter is battery operated.
 The more sensors read and the lower the update interval, the faster the battery will drain.